Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves

-where $\Psi^\dagger_{\bf r}=(c_{1,\bf{r}}^\dagger,c_{2,\bf{r}}^\dagger)$ with $c_{o,\bf{r}}^\dagger$ creating an electron with orbital $o\in\{1,2\}$ at position ${\bf{r}}=(x,y)$. $\bf \hat{x}$ and $\bf \hat{y}$ are the nearest-neighbor vectors in the $x$- and $y$-directions, respectively, and $h.c.$ represents the Hermitian conjugate counterpart. $\sigma_x,\sigma_y$ and $\sigma_z$ are Pauli matrices acting on the two orbitals.
-We consider the situation where the two orbitals are of $s$ and $d_{xy}$ types, respectively.
-Thus, the two orbitals do not couple via on-site or nearest-neighbor hopping terms if $x\to -x$ and $y\to -y$ mirror symmetries above the CDW transition are imposed.
-Furthermore, the orbital character suggests hopping amplitudes with opposite signs, thus motivating the form of Hamiltonian~\eqref{eq:model}.
-Note that the model can be viewed as an array of 1D parallel wires that are displaced in the $x$-direction and extend along the $y$-direction.
-Thus, $t_y$ and $t_x$ correspond to the hopping strength along the wires and the inter-wire coupling strength, respectively (see Fig.~\ref{fig1:contrast}d).
+The model~\eqref{eq:model} can be viewed as an array of 1D parallel wires that are displaced in $x$-direction and extend along $y$-direction.
+Accordingly, $t_y$ and $t_x$ are hopping strengths along and between the wires, respectively [Fig.~\ref{fig1:contrast}(d)].
+Without CDW, the model is gapless with band crossings protected by the symmetries.
+The energy bands read $\epsilon_\pm({\bf k})=\pm (t_x\cos k_x+t_y\cos k_y)$, where ${\bf{k}}=(k_x,k_y)$ is the 2D momentum.
 The lattice constants are taken to be unity.
-In the normal state (without CDW), the model is gapless with band crossings protected by the symmetries.
-In this work, we focus on the parameter regime $0\leqslant t_x<t_y$, such that the model approximates the relevant electronic structure of Ta$_2$Se$_8$I. The energy bands of $\mathcal{H}_0$ are given by $\epsilon_\pm({\bf k})=\pm [t_y\cos(k_y)+t_x\cos(k_x)]$, where ${\bf{k}}=(k_x,k_y)$ is the 2D momentum.
-The bands cross around $k_y=\pm \pi/2$ along the $k_y$-axis and the Fermi surfaces take ribbon shapes in the $k_x$-$k_y$ plane (see Fig.~\ref{fig2:bandstructure}), in agreement with those observed in Ta$_2$Se$_8$I~\cite{Tournier-Colletta13PRL,YHM21PRR,Hossain22arXiv}.
+We will focus on the regime $0\leqslant t_x<t_y$, such that the model approximates the relevant electronic structure of Ta$_2$Se$_8$I. The bands cross around two points (i.e., $k_y=\pm \pi/2$) along $k_y$-axis and the Fermi surfaces take ribbon shapes in $k_x$-$k_y$ plane, in agreement with those observed in Ta$_2$Se$_8$I~\cite{Tournier-Colletta13PRL,YHM21PRR,XPL21PRR}.
+We will consider a more realistic model for Ta$_2$Se$_8$I later.

 The CDW modulation can be described as a spatially periodic local potential,